 The last three must be booked in advance by contacting the distillery.
 The other tours can be booked in the website.

 Glengoyne styles itself as "Scotland's Most Beautiful Distillery", and while several other distilleries would probably dispute that claim, there are plenty that are less beautiful.
-The waterfall and reservoir behind the distillery cannot compete with Glen Grant's famous garden, but is easier to get to.
+The waterfall, reservoir and hidden glen behind the distillery, which you are invited to stroll around after your tour, cannot compete with Glen Grant's famous garden, but is easier to get to.

-Glengoyne's name was originally spelt Glen Guin meaning Valley of the Wild Geese.
-The brand's crest has been redesigned for the new range to incorporate two geese.
+The brand's crest was redesigned in 2012 for the release of a new range of whiskies, to incorporate two geese, reflecting the origin of the distillery's name.
 The distillery prides itself on using no peat whatsoever in its malt production.

 Click the map's Google logo to go to Google Maps - for Directions, Street View etc.

 The West Highland Way (whish also doubles as the John Muir Way at this point) passes the distillery on the track bed of an old railway You can cycle along the WHW, but the terrain in places may be challenging unless you have a mountain bike - and the weather will also be an issue.